RitikPatni/sequel-ed/README.md

 #### Performance considerations

 - Loaded font files from local, so I reduced a request/connection to a third-party server
-- Lazy loaded the SQL syntax highlighting library so that it doesn't block the initial render and will get called only when needed.
+- Lazy loaded the SQL syntax highlighting library so that it doesn't block the initial render and get called only when needed.
   - I also used Suspense API to show a loader when the component is loading.
 - Wrote all the CSS without the help of any third-party library
   - Wrapped the whole project in just under 4KB of CSS